 Her interpretations are seen as a point of reference in a repertoire that ranges from Belcanto to Puccini.
 Her career progression has been gradual but unstoppable, from her start as Creusa in Demofoonte conducted by Riccardo Muti, to her leading roles in recent years in the most prestigious theatres worldwide.

-The last two seasons saw her star in the 2024 New Year Concert at La Fenice and sing as Amelia in Simon Boccanegra at Teatro alla Scala, as Tosca (debut) at the Bayerische Staatsoper, in the worldwide broadcast of the concert for the opening of the 2024 Arena Festival, in the concert entitled Puccini secondo Muti broadcast worldwide from Lucca, in the Belcanto Concert at the Rossini Opera Festival in Pesaro, Madama Butterfly at the Opéra Bastille, in a concert performance of Tosca for the opening of the season at the Accademia Nazionale di Santa Cecilia (new music director Daniel Harding’s inaugural concerts, also recorded for Deutsche Grammophon) and Amelia in Simon Boccanegra for the season opening at Teatro dell’Opera di Roma.
-Her 2025 begins as Mimì at the Metropolitan Opera and continues with the Verdi Requiem with the Staatskapelle Dresden conducted by Daniele Gatti, a staged production of Madama Butterfly at the Baden-Baden Easter Festival followed by a concert performance at the Philharmonie Berlin under Kirill Petrenko and Elisabetta (role debut) in Roberto Devereux at the Palau de Les Arts, completing the trilogy of “Tudor Queens” she debuted there, Tosca at the Puccini Festival, the Verdi Requiem conducted by Gianandrea Noseda at the Gstaad Festival Tent and Alice in Falstaff at the Semperoper Dresden, again under Daniele Gatti.
+Over the past two seasons she has starred in the 2024 New Year’s Concert broadcast worldwide from La Fenice, followed by Amelia in Simon Boccanegra at the Teatro alla Scala, Tosca (debut) at the Bayerische Staatsoper, the Arena di Verona’s 2024 season-opening gala concert and Puccini secondo Muti in Lucca (both concerts were broadcast internationally), the Belcanto Concert at the Rossini Opera Festival in Pesaro, Madama Butterfly at the Opéra Bastille, a concert performance of Tosca which opened the season at the Accademia Nazionale di Santa Cecilia (new music director Daniel Harding’s inaugural concerts, also recorded for Deutsche Grammophon) and Amelia in Simon Boccanegra for the season opening of the Teatro dell’Opera in Rome.
+Her 2025 began as Mimì at the Metropolitan Opera House and continued with the Verdi Requiem with the Staatskapelle Dresden under Daniele Gatti, a staged production of Madama Butterfly at the Baden-Baden Easter Festival followed by a concert performance of the same opera at the Philharmonie Berlin under Kirill Petrenko, Elisabetta in Roberto Devereux at the Palau de les Arts, completing the “Tudor Queens” trilogy she debuted at the Valencia opera house, Tosca at the Puccini Festival in Torre del Lago and the Verdi Requiem at the Gstaad Menuhin Festival conducted by Gianandrea Noseda.
+She closes the year singing as Alice in Falstaff for the season opening at the Semperoper Dresden under Daniele Gatti, followed by Tosca at the Teatro dell’Opera in Rome, a concert at the Basilica of St. Paul Outside the Walls as part of the 2025 Jubilee celebrations and Madama Butterfly at the Wiener Staatsoper.
+Upcoming engagements for the next season include and Idomeneo again in Vienna and Micaëla in Carmen at the Bayerische Staatsoper as well as her role debut as Leonora in Il trovatore at the Staatsoper Hamburg.
+In spring 2026, she will take part in a major European tour of the Verdi Requiem (alongside Elīna Garanča, Benjamin Bernheim and Michele Pertusi) conducted by Daniele Gatti with the Sächsische Staatskapelle Dresden.
+The tour will visit major capitals and leading concert halls across Europe, including the Philharmonie de Paris, Palau de la Música in Barcelona, Vienna’s Musikverein and Madrid’s Auditorio Nacional de Música.

 Over the course of her career — which has taken her to many of the world’s most prestigious opera houses, from the Metropolitan Opera to La Scala, from the Teatro Real to the Wiener Staatsoper, from the Opera di Roma to the Bayerische Staatsoper — several standout milestones emerge.
 Chief among them is her long-standing collaboration with Maestro Riccardo Muti, with whom she has performed roles such as Susanna in Mercadante’s I Due Figaro, Norina in Don Pasquale, Amelia in Simon Boccanegra, Alice in Falstaff, Countess Almaviva in Le Nozze di Figaro, Fiordiligi in Così fan tutte and Aida, as well as appearing with him in numerous concerts and gala performances.Her close artistic connection with Mozart’s Da Ponte operas, along with her acclaimed portrayal of Elettra in Idomeneo, re di Creta, has established her as one of today’s most sought-after Mozart interpreters.
-A major turning point came in 2015 when she appeared as Corinna in Il Viaggio a Reims at the Dutch National Opera and as Micaela in Carmen under the baton of Zubin Mehta in the season-opening production at the Teatro di San Carlo.
+A major turning point came in 2015 when she appeared as Corinna in Il Viaggio a Reims at the Dutch National Opera and as Micaela in Carmen under the baton of Zubin Mehta in the season-opening production at the Teatro San Carlo.
 Since then, her repertoire has continued to expand, adding roles such as Liù, Mimì, Donna Anna, Luisa Miller, Elvira in Ernani, Desdemona in both Verdi’s and Rossini’s Otello, Anaï in Moïse et Pharaon, Antonia in Les Contes d’Hoffmann, Elisabetta in Verdi’s Don Carlo, and Donizetti’s Anna Bolena and Maria Stuarda.

 Her social commitment has led her to produce the Butterfly Gala in support of the non-profit organisation Debra Family which provides assistance for the so-called ‘butterfly children’.
-The first edition of the gala was held in 2023 at the Teatro Comunale Pavarotti Freni di Modena, and the second took place in autumn 2024 at the Teatro Sociale di Como, both with the backing of artist friends, the theatres involved and several patrons.
+The first edition of the gala was held in 2023 at the Teatro Comunale Pavarotti Freni di Modena and the second took place in autumn 2024 at the Teatro Sociale di Como, both with the backing of artist friends, the theatres involved and several patrons.

-She is global Ambassador for “Tebaldi 100” and the Renata Tebaldi Museum in Busseto, and is involved in events honouring the memory of Renata Tebaldi.
+As a global ambassador for both Tebaldi 100 and the Renata Tebaldi Museum in Busseto, she frequently takes part in commemorative events in honour of Tebaldi.

 On 27th December 2022, she was granted the title Cavaliere al Merito della Repubblica Italiana by President Mattarella.
 The honour was bestowed upon her on Republic Day, 2nd June 2023, after she sang the Italian national anthem during the parade at the Imperial Forums.

-The last two seasons saw her star in the 2024 New Year Concert at La Fenice and sing as Amelia in Simon Boccanegra at Teatro alla Scala, as Tosca (debut) at the Bayerische Staatsoper, in the worldwide broadcast of the concert for the opening of the 2024 Arena Festival, in the concert entitled Puccini secondo Muti broadcast worldwide from Lucca, in the Belcanto Concert at the Rossini Opera Festival in Pesaro, Madama Butterfly at the Opéra Bastille, in a concert performance of Tosca for the opening of the season at the Accademia Nazionale di Santa Cecilia (new music director Daniel Harding’s inaugural concerts, also recorded for Deutsche Grammophon) and Amelia in Simon Boccanegra for the season opening at Teatro dell’Opera di Roma.
-Her 2025 begins as Mimì at the Metropolitan Opera and continues with the Verdi Requiem with the Staatskapelle Dresden conducted by Daniele Gatti, a staged production of Madama Butterfly at the Baden-Baden Easter Festival followed by a concert performance at the Philharmonie Berlin under Kirill Petrenko and Elisabetta (role debut) in Roberto Devereux at the Palau de Les Arts, completing the trilogy of “Tudor Queens” she debuted there, Tosca at the Puccini Festival, the Verdi Requiem conducted by Gianandrea Noseda at the Gstaad Festival Tent and Alice in Falstaff at the Semperoper Dresden, again under Daniele Gatti.
+Over the past two seasons she has starred in the 2024 New Year’s Concert broadcast worldwide from La Fenice, followed by Amelia in Simon Boccanegra at the Teatro alla Scala, Tosca (debut) at the Bayerische Staatsoper, the Arena di Verona’s 2024 season-opening gala concert and Puccini secondo Muti in Lucca (both concerts were broadcast internationally), the Belcanto Concert at the Rossini Opera Festival in Pesaro, Madama Butterfly at the Opéra Bastille, a concert performance of Tosca which opened the season at the Accademia Nazionale di Santa Cecilia (new music director Daniel Harding’s inaugural concerts, also recorded for Deutsche Grammophon) and Amelia in Simon Boccanegra for the season opening of the Teatro dell’Opera in Rome.
+Her 2025 began as Mimì at the Metropolitan Opera House and continued with the Verdi Requiem with the Staatskapelle Dresden under Daniele Gatti, a staged production of Madama Butterfly at the Baden-Baden Easter Festival followed by a concert performance of the same opera at the Philharmonie Berlin under Kirill Petrenko, Elisabetta in Roberto Devereux at the Palau de les Arts, completing the “Tudor Queens” trilogy she debuted at the Valencia opera house, Tosca at the Puccini Festival in Torre del Lago and the Verdi Requiem at the Gstaad Menuhin Festival conducted by Gianandrea Noseda.
+She closes the year singing as Alice in Falstaff for the season opening at the Semperoper Dresden under Daniele Gatti, followed by Tosca at the Teatro dell’Opera in Rome, a concert at the Basilica of St. Paul Outside the Walls as part of the 2025 Jubilee celebrations and Madama Butterfly at the Wiener Staatsoper.
+Upcoming engagements for the next season include and Idomeneo again in Vienna and Micaëla in Carmen at the Bayerische Staatsoper as well as her role debut as Leonora in Il trovatore at the Staatsoper Hamburg.
+In spring 2026, she will take part in a major European tour of the Verdi Requiem (alongside Elīna Garanča, Benjamin Bernheim and Michele Pertusi) conducted by Daniele Gatti with the Sächsische Staatskapelle Dresden.
+The tour will visit major capitals and leading concert halls across Europe, including the Philharmonie de Paris, Palau de la Música in Barcelona, Vienna’s Musikverein and Madrid’s Auditorio Nacional de Música.

 Over the course of her career — which has taken her to many of the world’s most prestigious opera houses, from the Metropolitan Opera to La Scala, from the Teatro Real to the Wiener Staatsoper, from the Opera di Roma to the Bayerische Staatsoper — several standout milestones emerge.
 Chief among them is her long-standing collaboration with Maestro Riccardo Muti, with whom she has performed roles such as Susanna in Mercadante’s I Due Figaro, Norina in Don Pasquale, Amelia in Simon Boccanegra, Alice in Falstaff, Countess Almaviva in Le Nozze di Figaro, Fiordiligi in Così fan tutte and Aida, as well as appearing with him in numerous concerts and gala performances.Her close artistic connection with Mozart’s Da Ponte operas, along with her acclaimed portrayal of Elettra in Idomeneo, re di Creta, has established her as one of today’s most sought-after Mozart interpreters.
-A major turning point came in 2015 when she appeared as Corinna in Il Viaggio a Reims at the Dutch National Opera and as Micaela in Carmen under the baton of Zubin Mehta in the season-opening production at the Teatro di San Carlo.
+A major turning point came in 2015 when she appeared as Corinna in Il Viaggio a Reims at the Dutch National Opera and as Micaela in Carmen under the baton of Zubin Mehta in the season-opening production at the Teatro San Carlo.
 Since then, her repertoire has continued to expand, adding roles such as Liù, Mimì, Donna Anna, Luisa Miller, Elvira in Ernani, Desdemona in both Verdi’s and Rossini’s Otello, Anaï in Moïse et Pharaon, Antonia in Les Contes d’Hoffmann, Elisabetta in Verdi’s Don Carlo, and Donizetti’s Anna Bolena and Maria Stuarda.

 Her social commitment has led her to produce the Butterfly Gala in support of the non-profit organisation Debra Family which provides assistance for the so-called ‘butterfly children’.
-The first edition of the gala was held in 2023 at the Teatro Comunale Pavarotti Freni di Modena, and the second took place in autumn 2024 at the Teatro Sociale di Como, both with the backing of artist friends, the theatres involved and several patrons.
+The first edition of the gala was held in 2023 at the Teatro Comunale Pavarotti Freni di Modena and the second took place in autumn 2024 at the Teatro Sociale di Como, both with the backing of artist friends, the theatres involved and several patrons.

-She is global Ambassador for “Tebaldi 100” and the Renata Tebaldi Museum in Busseto, and is involved in events honouring the memory of Renata Tebaldi.
+As a global ambassador for both Tebaldi 100 and the Renata Tebaldi Museum in Busseto, she frequently takes part in commemorative events in honour of Tebaldi.

 On 27th December 2022, she was granted the title Cavaliere al Merito della Repubblica Italiana by President Mattarella.
 The honour was bestowed upon her on Republic Day, 2nd June 2023, after she sang the Italian national anthem during the parade at the Imperial Forums.